powerseeker45/Automated_email/README.md

 - **Images not generated**: Verify font availability and file permissions
 - **Birthday not detected**: Check date formats and CSV structure
 - **Scheduler not working**: Ensure process stays running in background
+- **Windows Task Scheduler issues**: Use full paths and check permissions

 ### Reporting Issues